mrakgr/Trading-Journal/journal_2025.md

 I've worked plenty today even if it wasn't programming.
 My main goal should be to sleep well, and the best thing I could do to achieve it would be to go to bed earlier.

 Then tomorrow I should aim to make a dent in the weekly momentum system.
 After I've masted weekly and the dailies then I should move to intraday trading.
 It won't take me too long to get through this thanks to the coding agents helping me.

+7:40pm.
+Finished Ghostrunner on hardcore difficulty.
+10/10 game.
+Now Ghostrunner 2 is waiting for me.

+7:45pm.
+Yeah, I am not really inspired by trading.
+In 2025 I came up with all these plans, but it feels like I was just getting a shitload of volatility.
+So I am not interested in weekly momentum anymore.

+What pissed me off the most is the complete lack of skill and control over my equity curve.
+I just want to be a lot better at trading.
+In the next week, and by the end of the month, let me get out of the tutorial stage and into real trading, the kind that I couldn't have done back in 2007 - 2014.

+Thomas inadvertedly is bailing me out in this trading venture.
+It would have been a lot more annoying doing all this without the agentic coding tool he introduced me to.